gdejohn/procrastination/README.md

 ## Getting started

+If you give this library a try, I want to hear from you!
+Tell me what you think should be changed, what should be removed, what should be added, what needs better documentation.
+Come chat with me on [Gitter], and check the [issues] to see what's already on my radar.

 The examples below build from the latest commit; to use a particular version, replace `master-SNAPSHOT` with a version number.
 Check the [releases] for the available versions, links to their Javadocs, and changelogs.
 See [JitPack][jitpack] for instructions on using other build tools.